usaid-cs/yesterday-i-learned/js-javascript.md

 The [ECMAScript 2018 specification](https://www.ecma-international.org/ecma-262/), for when you need to [dominate your enemies](https://rickandmorty.fandom.com/wiki/Raising_Gazorpazorp/Transcript).

+- The [`in` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/in), e.g. `"navigator" in window`, has been in JS since *IE 5.5*.
+It is related to `hasOwnProperty()`, except where `in` will literally tell you if the object has that property, whereas `hasOwnProperty` will only tell you if the object has that property, not inherited from a prototype.
 - "JavaScript legend Douglas Crockford once said that [monads are cursed -- that once you understand monads for yourself you lose the ability to explain them to others](http://sean.voisen.org/blog/2013/10/intro-monads-maybe/)"
 - `array.slice()` (with no arguments) gives you a quick shallow copy of an array.
 - ["Nobody loves what prettier does to their syntax.
 Everyone loves what prettier does to their coworkers' syntax."](https://www.reddit.com/r/javascript/comments/8as6ns/i_dont_like_prettier/dx14ag5/)